|Start Date:||Duration:||Level:||Study mode:||Course location:||Course Type:|

 |September||1 year||Level 2||Full-Time||Kirkley Hall Campus||Full-time Vocational|

-This qualification is for students who are working or volunteering in a veterinary environment or wish to gain experience in a veterinary environment.
+This qualification is for students who are working or volunteering in a veterinary environment or wish to gain experience in the veterinary profession.

-You will also be expected to attend a Level 2 Dog Grooming course to make up your hours
+If you are under 19 years, you will also be expected to attend a Level 2 Dog Grooming course to complete your hours in full-time education.

-Applicants are required to have achieved GCSEs at grade 4 (C) or above in Maths, English and science (or equivalent).
+Applicants are required to have achieved GCSEs at grade 4 (C) or above in Maths or English Language.

 |Study level||Cost||Additional fees|

 |19+||please enquire||You will need to provide your own stationery and you will be given the opportunity to take part in trips and visits.|

 Your progress will be assessed by a range of methods, including one online MCQ Exam and a number of assignments throughout the year.

 GCSE Maths and English Language can be supported if you do not already have these qualifications.